Klickitat River water or watershed scenery in Washington

 WDFW access context for canyon and boat planning.

-Pitt gauge corridor
+Pitt gauge area

 Core flow reference and middle-lower river orientation.